RIGHTS of every patient

 Alcohol and prohibited substances

 All patients have responsibility not to possess or consume non-prescribed medications or illicit drugs whilst a patient in the hospital.
-The consumption of alcohol in moderation is acceptable only if ordered by the doctor as part of the treatment plan.

 Care of valuables

 Patients are responsible for the care of their own personal items and valuables.
 Where possible valuables should be left or sent home and should not be unsecured in patient’s rooms.
 Any valuables that patients need to keep with them in hospital should be kept in a secure place in the patient’s room or deposited at Reception for securing in the hospital safe and entered in the valuables book.
 The hospital reserves the right to decline to accept valuables for safekeeping.
 Any valuables deposited are retained at the risk of patients.